What's the deal with Cuba?Destination guide U.S. CUBA TRAVEL Cuba FAQs About us Contact

 WEDNESDAY

-11:00 / Meet up at Hotel Inglaterra outside terrace (or as agreed with tour leader)
+11:00 / Meet up at Hotel Inglaterra outside terrace.

 Early program - Theme: "Close but no cigar"